KelvCodes/NumQuest/README.md

 ---

 ## 🚀 How to Play
-1. **Choose Your Move**: Click on your choice—🪨 Rock, 📄 Paper, or ✂️ Scissors.
+1. **Generating Number Within System**: When the game starts, the system will generate a random number within the predefined range. 🎰.
-2. **Battle the Computer**: Watch as the computer picks its move and reveals the winner!
+2. **Time To Guess**: Watch as the computer picks its move and reveals the winner!
 3. **Track Your Progress**: Check the score to see if you’re leading or need a comeback.
 4. **Have Fun!** 🎊 The goal is simple: enjoy the game and beat the computer!